A once-in-a-century global pandemic makes people reconsider what they know and how they operate around airborne viruses.

 Airborne and Direct Contact Diseases

-Easily transmittable viruses fall into two categories – airborne and contact diseases.
-Airborne diseases are contracted by inhaling microbes discharged from an infected person when they sneeze, cough, or laugh and through close personal contact.
 Airborne diseases can also be spread through touching contagious secretions.
 Coughing on your hand and touching an item creates an exposure risk to anyone interacting with that item later.
+One thing to note is that illnesses caused by air pollution, poisons, and smog, are not considered airborne diseases.

 Staying home when sick can significantly reduce the spread of airborne viruses.
 Before the pandemic, it wasn’t uncommon to hear a coworker in the next cubicle spend the workday sniffling, sneezing, and coughing.
 After a few days, you would also show up at the office sniffing and sneezing.
 Eventually, everyone in the department catches the virus and gets sick.